ePages-de/epages-docs/_posts/2015-10-27-refugeehackathon.md

 This #refugeehackathin was a very enriching experience for me.
 I got to know interesting people and we had a lot of fun together.
-Further I learned a number of lessons about web development in general and Python/Django in particular.
+On top of that, I learned a number of lessons about web development in general and Python/Django in particular.

 Hopefully my journey will also result in a little bit of practical help for the newcomers.
-So many thanks to [ePages](https://twitter.com/ePages) for sponsoring some work hours and travel costs so that I could participate in the hackathon.
+So many thanks to [ePages](https://twitter.com/ePages) for sponsoring me with some work hours and travel costs so that I could participate in the hackathon.